Get Connected Logo

 What you get as a subscriber

-You have two ways to subscribe.
-Either go with a $8.99/month plan or $89.99 for a full year and a cumulative savings of about $18.
+Disney raised the price considerably after its initial debut, and you still have two ways to subscribe.
+Either go with an $11.99/month plan or $119.99 for a full year and a cumulative savings of about $24.
 One you’ve signed up, you have full access to the entire library, including the ability to download content for offline viewing.

 You can stream on up to four devices at the same time, and store downloaded shows and movies on up to 10 devices.
 That kind of flexibility makes it easy to share a subscription with friends and family members.